 Figure 10 Example of a test setup for evaluating GFM capabilities based on grid emulation

 The ENSTO-E report further states that while the compliance is ultimately being evaluated at the PGU level, the Equipment Under Test (EUT) does not necessarily need to be a complete PGU and could contain PPM-level controls if necessary.
+A further reference to testing is at [8].
 Depending on the size of the PGU, technology, and behaviour to be evaluated, relevant standards provide multiple options to conduct tests.
 Because the voltage source and inertia requirements affect the fundamental control and the mechanical, electromagnetic and electromechanical behaviour of a PGU, the test setup and EUT must be defined with great care.

 The following four main tests items for GFM capabilities are proposed: